-If you utilize an SSL, your data is encrypted before being sent, and your

-  website displays HTTPS before the domain name, depending on the browser you use.

-  When people visit your site, they'll see a padlock next to your domain.
-This

-  padlock shows that your site, and in turn, their data that they share on your

-  website, is secure from prying eyes.
-It serves as a visual indication that your

-  website is trustworthy.
+If you install an SSL certificate, your data is encrypted before being sent, and your website displays HTTPS before the domain name.
+When people visit your site, they'll see a padlock icon next to your domain.
+This padlock shows that your site, and in turn, the data that they share on your website, is secure from prying eyes.
+It serves as a visual indication that your website is trustworthy.

 Getting an SSL Certificate

 Most browsers nowadays use SSL (TLS) Certificates to authenticate HTTPS websites that you visit.
 The SSL Certificate issued by a trusted certified authority includes the following details:

 - A public key